-Investments of the Sub-Fund through Northbound trading under the Stock Connects will not be covered by Hong Kong's Investor Compensation Fund.
-Hong Kong's Investor Compensation Fund is established to pay compensation to investors of any nationality who suffer pecuniary losses as a result of default of a licensed intermediary or authorized financial institution in relation to exchange-traded products in Hong Kong.
+Since one or more Sub-Funds carry out Northbound trading through securities brokers in Hong Kong but not securities brokers in mainland China, investors are not protected by the China Securities Investor Protection Fund in China.
+However, investments of a Sub-Fund through Northbound trading under the Stock Connects will be covered by Hong Kong's Investor Compensation Fund.
+Hong Kong's Investor Compensation Fund is established to pay compensation to investors of any nationality who suffer pecuniary losses as a result of default of a licensed intermediary or authorized financial institutional in relation to exchange-traded products in Hong Kong.